 Strategies For Landing a Job In Audio Production

-Getting “inside” the industry is a huge step in being considered for any audio production job, so look for ways to connect wherever you can.
-If you’re a Recording Connection student apprenticing in a recording studio, you’re already halfway there.
+If you’re a Recording Connection student gaining experience in a recording studio, you’re already halfway there.
 Your mentor and the Student Services Department will be huge resources to help make introductions and recommend you to potential employers (you might even get hired by your mentor if you prove yourself).
 If you need more inroads, try to get in the door of a recording studio through an internship, or even offering to volunteer to gain work experience.

-These days, having an online presence helps to make you look legitimate.
-It also helps extend your base of connections beyond the people you can simply meet in person.
-Setting up a website and a presence on social media (e.g., Twitter, Facebook, Linkedin and Google+) will make it easy for prospective employers to find useful information about you and your accomplishments when they “Google” you (and trust us, they will “Google” you).
+However, that’s not enough.
+Having an online presence helps to make you look legitimate and desirable in the eyes of employers and potential clients.
+It also helps extend your base of connections beyond the people you meet in person.
+Setting up a website and a presence on social media (e.g. Instagram, Facebook, Twitter, LinkedIn) will make it easy for prospective employers to find useful information about you and your accomplishments when they “Google” you (and trust us, they will “Google” you).